Texas Business Schools

 What kinds of business professionals help support the active construction industry?
 Check out these careers:

 - Human resources specialists—$67,190

 The transportation and warehousing industry ensures that valuable materials get where they need to go.
-In 2017, Texas exported an incredible $264 billion worth of goods globally—more than any other state in the nation.6 It's all made possible by the state's 382 airports, 10,539 miles of rail, and 16 seaports.6 But don't forget the businesspeople who coordinate and manage the flow of goods across the state and around the world.
+The Texas Economic Development Corporation says the Lone Star State consistently ranks as the top exporting state in the country.
+It's all made possible by the state's 380 airports, 10,539 miles of rail, and 16 seaports.
+But don't forget the businesspeople who coordinate and manage the flow of goods across the state and around the world.
 People in these careers work behind the scenes to help the industry run smoothly: